-You can set up synonyms to make sure that the customers will get the valid results even if they’re using a slightly different query which is still very close by its meaning.
-You can adjust the synonyms in the admin panel:
+You can set up synonyms to make sure that the customers will get the valid results even if they're using a slightly different query which is still very close by its meaning.
+To enable the custom search in your Magento 2, adjust the synonyms in the admin panel:

 And here's the result.
 We searched for a shirt, but other similar items appeared in the search results according to our settings:

-Commerce Edition supports Solr and Elasticsearch out-of-the-box, while Magento 2 Open Source provides the ability to enhance the default search capabilities with the aid of third-party extensions.
+Commerce Edition supports Solr and Elasticsearch out-of-the-box, while Magento 2 Open Source provides the ability to enhance the default search capabilities with the aid of third-party custom search.